Magdalena-Nowak/todo_list/README.md

 ## General Info

 The project use JavaScript, HTML and CSS.
-This page can add new to-do, select a task as delete or complete.
-Allows you to edit the entered task in a pop-up window.
-All inputs check fileds and inform when inputs are empty.
-Allows you to sort the entered tasks into all, completed and uncompleted.
-Save and delete job is updated in local Storage.
+This page can add new to-do item, mark a task as deleted or completed.
+It allows user to edit the entered task in a pop-up window.
+All inputs are validated and when text is empty user is inform.
+Website allows grouping the entered tasks into all, completed and uncompleted.
+Saved and deleted jobs are persised in local Storage.

 ## Technologies Used